Madj42/memdocs/memdocs/configmgr/core/clients/manage/cmg/modify-cloud-management-gateway.md

 >
 > For more information, see [Replace a CMG with a new service name](#replace-a-cmg-with-a-new-service-name).

+> [!IMPORTANT]
+> Be sure to validate that your Azure tenant has the necessary resource providers enabled before continuing with the conversion process.
+>
+> For more information, see [Configure Azure resource providers](configure-azure-ad.md#configure-azure-resource-providers).

 ### Process to convert a CMG to a virtual machine scale set

 1. In the Configuration Manager console, go to the **Administration** workspace, expand **Cloud Services**, and select the **Cloud Management Gateway** node.